SNOmad1/Cardinal-Project/README.md

 ## Licenses

-All of the [first party libraries](#first-party-libraries) that were created for Cardinal are licensed under the [Mozilla Public License 2.0](https://choosealicense.com/licenses/mpl-2.0/).
+All of the [first party libraries](#first-party-libraries) that were created for Cardinal are open source and licensed under the [Mozilla Public License 2.0](https://choosealicense.com/licenses/mpl-2.0/).
 The rest of the Cardinal project is distributed as freeware.